BrieflyShaking/cardputer_metronome/README.md

-# M5Stack Cardputer Metronome 1.0 🎶
+# M5Stack Cardputer Metronome 1.0 🎶 CARDTRONOME

 Custom firmware that transforms the **M5Stack Cardputer V1.1** into a fully functional metronome.